kstad21/cse15l-lab-reports/index.md

             ./biomed/1471-2105-3-2.txt
             ./biomed/1471-2148-3-7.txt
             ```
-        - note: much shorter, and it makes sense that these files contain "rna"!.
-Not "external" or "internal", which contain "rna" but make more sense for government files.
+        - The ouptut we get is much shorter, and it makes sense that these files contain "rna"!.
+Not "external" or "internal", which contain "rna" but make more sense for government files. `grep` searches for "rna" as a whole word and only returns matches for that.
+We also still use the `-l` modifier to only display file names.
     - **example 2:** search `911report` files for "bill" to see where legislation is being called into play.
 We want to use `-w` because we don't want to get matches for "billing" or "bills" or "billion", for example.
 Note that our working directory is `technical`.
         - command: `grep -w "bill" $(find 911report) > bill.txt`
         - output: we get a file with the contents: